MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/setup-mobile-offline-for-admin.md

    >![Select a Customize the System](media/Settings_Custom.png "Customize the System")

  > [!IMPORTANT]
 > - Ignore the **Try New Experience** notification at the top.
-The new experience does not have all the options to set-up mobile offline.
+The new experience does not include all the options to set-up mobile offline.

 3. Expand **Entities** in the left pane.